bjanderson/cli-tool/README.md

 Create new things

 ```
-lernato-cli new
+cli-tool new
 ```

 Create a new model

 ```
-lernato-cli new model <model-name>
+cli-tool new model <model-name>
 ```

 Options: